beardedeagle/mnesiac/README.md

 There are seven optional callbacks which can be implemented:

 - `init_schema/1`, which allows users to implement custom schema initialization logic.
-- `copy_schema/1`, which allows users to implement a custom call to copy schema.
+- `copy_schema/2`, which allows users to implement a custom call to copy schema.
 - `init_store/1`, which allows users to implement custom store initialization logic.
 - `copy_store/1`, which allows users to implement a custom call to copy a store.
-- `resolve_conflict/2`, which allows a user to implement logic when it has detected records for a store on both the local and remote nodes it is connecting to.
-The default implementation is to do nothing.
 - `init_migration/1`, which allows users to implement custom migration logic.
 The default implementation is to do nothing.
 - `rollback_migration/1`, which allows users to implement custom migration rollback logic.
 The default implementation is to do nothing.
+- `resolve_conflict/2`, which allows a user to implement logic when Mnesiac detects a store with records on both the local and remote Mnesia cluster node.

 **_MINIMAL EXAMPLE:_**: